pankaj-godhani/pages-cms/README.md

     - password: password

 Functionality notes:
-- module is added on main page to add parent page.
+- one module is added on main page to add page on parent level.
 - when click on nested list, a page with content & title will open, and there you can also add, its related child page.